Magnitude 4.3 earthquake near Berkeley shakes Bay Area overnight

 An earthquake struck the East Bay early Monday morning, with shaking felt in much of the Bay Area.

-According to the U.S. Geological Survey, the earthquake struck at 2:56 a.m. about a mile east of Berkeley on the Hayward Fault.
+According to the U.S. Geological Survey, the earthquake struck at 2:56 a.m. about a mile east of Berkeley on the Hayward Fault, at a depth of 4.7 miles.
 Initial reports had the magnitude at 4.6, but was later downgraded to 4.3.